mawalu/homeassistant-cli/README.md

 $ npm install -g homeassistant-cli
 ```

-If there is an permission error you have to reconfigure npm or use sudo.
+If there is an permission error you have to reconfigure npm or use sudo

 ## Usage